dqops/dqo/docs/command-line-interface/column.md

 ___
 ### **dqo column enable**

+Enable the column(s) filtered by the given conditions

 **Description**

-Enable column or columns which match filters
+Enable one or more columns in a table based on a specified condition.
+This command will restore the data in the previously disabled columns.

 **Command-line synopsis**